Power of Attorney and Advance Directive Resources

 Financial Power of Attorney for Your Retirement Business with ORS

-The Financial Power of Attorney is a legal document authorizing someone to act on your behalf to conduct financial business.
-Copies of this document can be filed with any organization with which you conduct financial business, including the Office of Retirement Services.
+The financial power of attorney is a legal document authorizing someone to act on your behalf to conduct financial business.
+Copies of this document can be filed with any organization with which you conduct financial business, including ORS.

-After filing the Financial Power of Attorney, your representative will be allowed to conduct business with ORS related to pension payments, pension tax withholdings, and tax documents (like the 1099-R).
-Your representative can also conduct business related to medical/pharmacy/dental/vision insurance coverage, changes, or premium payments.
+After filing the financial power of attorney, your representative will be allowed to conduct business with ORS related to pension payments, pension tax withholdings, and tax documents (like the Form 1099-R).
+Your representative can also conduct business related to medical, prescription drug, dental, and vision insurance coverage; changes; or premium payments.
 Your representative is not allowed, for statutory reasons, to change beneficiaries for any reason on any type of account.

-- The address listed for your named representative on the Financial Power of Attorney becomes the address of record for all mailings.
+- The address listed for your named representative on the financial power of attorney becomes the address of record for all mailings.
 Be sure when you file that you intend to have this action taken.
-The representative will need to keep us updated if his or her address changes.
+The representative will need to keep us updated if their address changes.

 |Power of Attorney Forms in Michigan|